rebelsky/sams-assorted-musings-reflections/staff-growth-2020-02-16.md

 [16] I may be suggesting that position because I admire the person who had that unofficial title.

+[17] I'd rather we didn't have to put those positions in competition.
+But budgets always involve some competing priorities.

-[17] Don't worry, I'm unlikely to list most salaries, even though it's public information.
+[18] Don't worry, I'm unlikely to list most salaries, even though it's public information.